jamesmarks-nc/mysocial.college/server/README.md

 need a SQL Server or SQL vNext instance running on the machine which provides this application.

->**Note:** This is a gradually evolving application and so a database starter/installation
+>**Note:** This is a gradually evolving application.
+A database starter/installation
 >will be provided.
 >
 >However, it should be understood that during this period of time said